TweekHaxball/Haxball-Bot/README.md

 var mapone = `your map codes here`; - Command For Open !map1 var maptwo = `your map codes here`; - Command For Open !map2 var mapthree= `your map codes here`; - Command For Open !map3
+# Getting Help
+You can join to my discord server that we helping each other: https://discord.gg/RFp6Nmd4XK